 The is an excellent option for those who are looking for a straightforward rewards program with an above-average earnings rate.
 Its flexible redemption options make it a lot easier to reap the benefits of having a cash-back credit card.
-Although there are numerous competitors out there, the Wells Fargo Active Cash card still gets an A for effort and could be an excellent option when combined with other rewards programs.
+Although there are numerous competitors out there, the Wells Fargo Active Cash card still gets an A and could be an excellent option when combined with other rewards programs.

 On the downside, this rewards credit card does have some hefty fees.
 Cardholders need to be careful to avoid getting caught off guard by late payment penalties and foreign transaction fees.
 Although widely accepted worldwide, the Wells Fargo Active Cash card isn’t the best option to bring along on an overseas vacation.

 Wells Fargo is one of the many banks that has an online tool that allows cardholders to check if they’re preselected for a new credit line.
 This process enables customers to avoid a hard inquiry on their credit, which could damage their score.